-The coronavirus crisis has hit all parts of our community, with many residents struggling with lost work and wages, other financial burdens, mental and physical health challenges, and for some, sadly, the loss of loved ones to COVID-19.
+The coronavirus crisis hit all parts of our community, with many residents struggling with lost work and wages, other financial burdens, mental and physical health challenges, and for some, sadly, the loss of loved ones to COVID-19.

-And Anaheim businesses are fighting to survive amid state and county regulations and the constantly fluctuating requirements and closures from the state's stay-at-home order.
+And Anaheim businesses have been fighting to survive in the pandemic, amid state and county regulations and the constantly fluctuating requirements and closures.

 Anaheim is proud to say that we've been here to help.
-Amid the challenging times of the past year and a half, we've dedicated nearly $36 million in assistance directly helping our community.
+Amid the challenging times of the past year and a half, we've dedicated $67 million in assistance directly helping our community.

 These relief efforts were originally funded by $33 million allocated to Anaheim from the Coronavirus Aid, Relief, and Economic Security Act, also known as the CARES Act.

-Anaheim has also aggressively pursued and secured more than $15.6 million in additional state and federal grant funding to pass on to those who need help.
+Anaheim also aggressively pursued and secured additional state and federal grant funding to pass on to those who need help.